-The first group includes eight measures associated with economic security.
-This group encompasses five measures of poverty, as well as measures of child support receipt, food insecurity, and lack of health insurance.
+The first group includes seven measures associated with economic security.
+This group encompasses five measures of poverty, as well as measures of child support receipt, and food insecurity.
 The tables and figures illustrating measures of economic security are labeled with the prefix ECON throughout this chapter.